green-coding-solutions/website/content/jobs/green-software-developer.md

 ---
 title: "Green Software Developer"
-description: "Open role for Green Software Developer with 5+ years experience at Green Coding Berlin GmbH to work on sustainable software."
+description: "Open role for Green Software Developer with 5+ years experience at Green Coding Solutions GmbH to work on sustainable software."
 ---

-At Green Coding Berlin we create a green software community and ecosystem in Berlin.
+At Green Coding Solutions we create a green software community and ecosystem in Berlin.

 Our goal is to shape the industry for the better in terms of using software in a sustainable way.
 We strongly believe in the positive impact of digitalization.
 But we believe it must be done responsibly with awareness of consumption and with strong planning to avoid rebound effects.